Phrase and beyond

 Dive deeper

-10 key steps in creating an effective machine translation strategy
+10 key steps to creating a machine translation strategy

 Different translation projects may require different levels and types of sophistication.
 This is one of the reasons why utilizing MT as part of a translation management system is so beneficial.